 Curiosity is the root of our creativity

 We are a national multi-disciplinary design firm rooted in architecture and engineering.
 We believe that the best design results from deep insight into the people and passions that animate each unique environment.
-More than 850 people in 10 offices from coast to coast work to make a positive, lasting impact for clients in healthcare, arts and culture, community, corporate, education, government, and energy markets.
+More than 900 people in 11 offices from coast to coast work to make a positive, lasting impact for clients in healthcare, arts and culture, community, corporate, education, government, science and technology, and energy markets.